dwavesystems/dwave-ocean-sdk/docs/overview/samplers.rst

 some of Ocean software's preprocessing, postprocessing, and diagnostic tools.

-Additionally, when submitting problems directly to a D-Wave system (:ref:`using_qpu`), you can benefit from some advanced features and the techniques described in the :std:doc:`Problem Solving Handbook <sysdocs_gettingstarted:doc_handbook>` guide.
+Additionally, when submitting problems directly to a D-Wave system (:ref:`using_qpu`), you can benefit from some advanced features (for example features such as spin-reversal transforms and anneal offsets, which reduce the impact of possible analog and systematic errors) and the techniques described in the :std:doc:`Problem Solving Handbook <sysdocs_gettingstarted:doc_handbook>` guide.

 Example: Preprocessing